-Kegan did this by developing four unique propositions for us about the developmental processes that's at the heart of adult growth and development:
+Kegan did this by describing four unique propositions about the developmental processes that are at the heart of adult growth and development:

 Adult development is not an age-based process through which men and women progress by mastering certain age/stage-related accomplishments.

 Rather, adult development is a meaning-making process, one that adults use to grasp raw sensory experiences and transform them into conscious schema, perceptions, and intentions that are more or less related to the worlds in which they’re living.

 Adult development, as a set of evolving meaning-making processes, is a lifelong activity.
 One that begins in infancy and gradually evolves an individual's mindset capabilities in increasingly sophisticated and complex ways across their entire lifespan.

 Adult development processes progress by advancing through a discrete series of "evolutionary meaning-making truces."
 These meaning-making balances are made up of evolving sets of conceptual schemas, maps, and guides that are ever so slowly changing in response to crucial anomalies in our minds that are not adaptive to the world's newest realities.

 Kegan described his revolutionary vision this way; "....it is not that a person makes meaning, as much as that the activity of being a person is the activity of meaning-making."